"Forgive us our trespasses" Mt 6:12

-St Paul often brags about his weakness, and for those especially who have been humbled in any way, his boast is a consolation.
-Weakness can be a strength if it leads us to the acceptance of our faults and weaknesses and encourages us to work with others whose strengths make up for our failings.
+The Lord's prayer reminds us to acknowledge and ask forgiveness for our sins.
+For those especially who have been humbled in any way, the Our Father is a consolation.
+Sin can be a strength if it leads us to the acceptance of our faults and encourages us to work with others to overcome them.

+But we need to be cautious.
 There is a temptation for some who recognize a serious weakness to seek out others who struggle in the same way they do, and this is almost always a mistake.
-While we console one another, we also subtly suggest that there is nothing we can do or anyway we can change, and this results in a kind of stagnation.
-The recognition and acceptance of weakness only becomes a strength when we enter more deeply into the life of the faith community and depend for strength on our oneness in Christ.
+While we console one another, we also subtly suggest that there is nothing we can do to change, and this results in a kind of stagnation.
+The recognition and acceptance of our sinfulness only becomes a strength when we enter more deeply into the life of the faith community and depend for strength on our oneness in Christ.

 Aloysius Gonzaga is a good example of someone who recognized that despite his family's wealth and desire for him to seek power over others, he could only fulfill his destiny by renouncing his family's affluence and join the Jesuits in the pursuit of God.
 Freed by the Society of Jesus to honor God totally, Aloysius plunged into the care of plague victims only to succumb himself to the disease.